-Product led growth (PLG) is a term that has become pretty mainstream in SaaS circles, but some companies still miss out on the full potential of the concept because they think of it more as a pricing model or maybe a variation on the bottoms-up growth concept.
-Product led growth is related to those things, but it’s also much more.
-It’s about product being the core DNA of your company, so much so that the default mode for solving problems—including growth challenges—is to figure out how to use the product to address whatever issue is at hand.
+Yes, product led growth is related to those things, but there’s much more to it.
+It’s about a product being the core DNA of your company, so much so that the default mode for solving problems—including growth challenges—is to figure out how to use the product to address whatever issue is at hand.

-PLG has far-reaching applications across a wide range of product types.
-It’s inevitable that it will eventually spread across all categories.
-It’s an attractive model for all kinds of businesses because being able to drive growth through product usage is really critical if you want to lower your customer acquisition costs and increase customer lifetime value.
+PLG has far-reaching applications across a wide range of product types—and eventually it’ll spread across all categories.
+It’s an attractive model for all kinds of businesses because being able to drive growth through product usage is critical if you want to lower your customer acquisition costs and increase customer lifetime value.

 This model not only eliminates a lot of barriers to product use, it has the added benefit of creating an exponentially larger user base.
 This is obviously an advantage in that it provides more opportunities to ultimately convert free users to paying customers, but having that larger audience also makes it easier and more effective to run various kinds of tests to refine the product and optimize the user experience, thus driving even more adoption.

-However, the levels of influence break down, in order for this model to be successful, each member of the team needs to understand how what they’re doing impacts the business.
-They need to have hyper clarity about their role and why they’re doing what they’re doing, down to the level of which metric they are focused on improving.
-This really gets traction when a team starts implementing OKRs, or other metrics-based accountability framework and looking at how individuals can affect specific leading and lagging indicators.
-For example, at Uber, everything bubbles up to the GMV number.
+This really gets traction when a team starts implementing OKRs, or other metrics-based accountability framework, and looking at how individuals can affect specific leading and lagging indicators.
+For example, at Uber everything bubbles up to the GMV number.
 Knowing this, Uber measures all activities against that single focus point, aligning everyone around the same ultimate growth goal.

 When the time is right, I strongly recommend having founders do sales for at least the first year.
 Being on the front lines of sales-based customer conversations will provide them with a deep understanding of how to sell the product–insight they can then share with other salespeople as they come on board.

 This is a very different strategy from capturing contact info and then pursuing prospects via an email-based nurturing campaign.
 For a product-led company, I recommend skipping all that and figuring out how the product leads to conversion.
-You want to know what kind of product experience you need to create to get people to sign up, and then—down the road—what the product needs to do to retain those people, engage them more deeply and potentially upsell them.
+Learn what kind of product experience gets people to sign up, and then—down the road—what the product needs to do to retain those people, engage them more deeply and potentially upsell them.

 The key to all of this is successful onboarding.
 A good onboarding experience leads to high retention, which leads to paid conversion.
 To get onboarding working properly, you need to really understand your customers—their needs, pain points and typical behaviors.
 You can then use that information to create an effective product experience.